Why This Site Exists

 While my direct experience involves this specific property, the pattern of enforcement across our small, rural community suggests that other agricultural landowners are being similarly and unjustly targeted.
 This disproportionate focus on a historically agricultural, economically marginalized area raises serious concerns about selective enforcement, unequal protection under the law, and violations of property rights, due process, and environmental justice.

-The land lies within the Las Palmas Community, formerly known as the 8.5 Square Mile Area β a region expressly protected by Congress under the 1989 Everglades Expansion and Protection Act.
+The land lies within the Las Palmas Community, formerly known as the 8.5 Square Mile Area — a region expressly protected by Congress under the Everglades National Park Protection and Expansion Act (Public Law 101-229).

 What DERM Ignored